 Using the Training Zones

 Training Zones are a means of measuring how hard you’re working.
 They can be based on your Heart-Rate, the amount of Power you’re producing when you pedal, and on your sensations.
-Training Zones can be a bit complicated but hopefully the section in the Training Guide will explain them in an understandable way.
+Training Zones can be a bit complicated but the section in the Training Guide will explain them in an understandable way.

 Technique and Posture